 They estimate there are around 100,000 people in the UK alone with the level of low vision that would benefit from the glasses.

-In the US, more than 3.3 million Americans aged 40 years and older are either legally blind or have low vision, according to the Centers for Disease Control and Prevention.
+In the US, more than 3.3 million Americans aged 40 years and older are either legally blind or have low vision, according to the

 The National Institute for Health Research has helped fund the research and development of the glasses, while the Royal National Institute of Blind People is helping to fund the trials.